rtviii/ribosome.xyz-backend/docs/Process.md

 # ETL

+	When performing operations inside the neo4j directories, ex. import, act as neo4j the user to avoid permissions issues: sudo su neo4j

 process the download in bulk by applying driver.ts in parallel to all the pdbidi in the download file: eliminate the commas with ```sed -i "s/\,/\\n/g" rcsb_pdb_ids_20210926175604.txt```

 ## Graph Profiles